34 Facts That Will Make You Stop Using Plastic

 By 2050, environmental scientists estimate that there will be more plastic than fish (by weight) in the world’s oceans.
 This could seriously impact the world’s food supply.
 Also, not to mention, there are many health risks associated with having so much plastic in our food chain.

 A 2015 study published in the journal Environmental Science and Technology shows that special additives that claim to break down polyethylene (plastic bags) and polyethylene terephthalate (soda bottles) don’t work as planned when these products are left in common disposal situations, such as landfills or composting.
 There were no differences between the plastics mixed with the additives and those without that were tested.

 The problem runs deep

-Single-use plastic has officially reached the world's deepest ocean trench, according to a new study: A plastic bag was found 10,898 meters below the surface.
+Single-use plastic has officially reached the world’s deepest ocean trench, according to a 2018 study published in Marine Policy.
+A plastic bag was found 10,898 meters below the surface.
 Once in the deep-sea, plastic can endure for thousands of years and is a threat to delicate deep ocean ecosystems that were previously untouched by man.
-Don't miss these simple, everyday ways to go green.
+Don’t miss these simple, everyday ways to go green.